emile-66/doc-projs/start-sprint-jira/sprint-in-jira.md

     ![specify details of sprint](sprint-details.png)

-*It is recommended to not edit the details of a spring after it has started.*
+**It is recommended to not edit the details of a spring after it has started.**

-## Step 4: Edit issues

-mark story as done or closed instead of delete cannot undo delete

-edit ticket
-on side bar: add description, comments, assignment, story points set ticket as complete, complete sprint remaining issues can be reorganized (backlog or to new sprint)

-from backlog, add new sprints if needd run one sprint at a time
+## Conclusion

+Now you've learned how to create, fill, and start a sprint.
+This makes managing large projects in your teams much easier.